Resources

 CONTENT WARNING: Suicide, institutionalized violence, trauma

-This is the suicide and crisis lifeline offers 24/7 call, text, and chat access that aims to replace 911 in order to streamline mental health professionals as first responders for emergencies across the nation.
+Formerly (800) 273-8255, this suicide and crisis lifeline offers 24/7 call, text, and chat access and aims to replace 911 in order to streamline mental health professionals as first responders for psychiatric emergencies across the nation.

 WHAT DO I THINK ABOUT 988?